hasura/supergraph-top-n-challenge/README.md

 Submit a link to your git repository as a Github Issue!

-~~**Deadline**: Submit your entry by Thursday, 12:00 pm PT (noon), 21 September 2023.~~
+**Deadline**: Submit your entry by Tuesday, October 31, 12:00pm PT (midnight).

-Thank you everyone for stopping by.
-Submissions towards the prizes are now closed.

-We still think this is a fantastic minimal problem to showcase different methods of building supergraphs.
+We think this is a fantastic minimal problem to showcase different methods of building supergraphs.
 Did you have another solution?
 Please stop by the Issues page and add your notes!

 Regards, Team Hasura.